Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: Symmetries and Type-1 degeneracies

 This clearly demonstrates that quantum correction does not respect the underlying symmetry that leads to \textbf{type-1} degeneracies.
-Consequently, offering a natural resolution to the \textbf{type-1} degeneracy for $q_f>3k/\Lam$.
+Consequently, it offers a resolution to the \textbf{type-1} degeneracy for $q_f>3k/\Lam$.
 This was also observed numerically in Sec. \ref{sec:qc_as_def}.